 Ladies and gentlemen,

-For the seventh year running, with great joy, we’re invite all employers to take part in the Two Hours for the Family social campaign.
-After 6 years of our activities, our campaign has expanded beyond Poland to become a response to global labour market challenges: the battle for talent, the integration of professional and personal life, and employer branding or labour market.
+For the eighth year running, with great joy, we invite all employers to take part in the Two Hours for the Family social campaign.
+After 7 years of our activities, our campaign has expanded beyond Poland to become a response to global labour market challenges: the battle for talent, the integration of professional and personal life, and employer branding or labour market.

 May companies often claim to value ‘families’.
 The Two Hours for the Family campaign is an opportunity to convert words into action.
 By getting involved in the campaign, employers inspire their employees to spend their valuable time with their loved ones on May 15th, this year under the slogan:

 For this occasion, we’ve created the family game ASK ME, which helps players open up, learn about each other, and strengthen mutual bonds.
 Dedicated to families, ASK ME it is a game without points, competitiveness, and winners and losers.
-It is a game which teaches curiosity, cooperation, listening, and storytelling, shapes empathic attitudes, and promotes intergenerational integrationJ.
+It is a game which teaches curiosity, cooperation, listening, and storytelling shapes empathic attitudes and promotes intergenerational integration.

 ASK ME – available for purchase – would make a great gift to your employees.
 All details can be found at 2h4family.com.

 It is sad, but many parents and educators have forgotten the importance of fun.
 With our fast-paced lives, strict schedules, and pressure to achieve, we forget about what’s most important – happiness, joy and love.

 Most of the people spend their days dealing with deadlines, tasks, errands, and other activities.
 Whether these are a result of work, school, extracurricular activities, or household duties, they often bring stress to their daily lives.
 By breaking away from daily routine we can get relief from the continuous stress and that could be good not only for health but as the matter of fact for your whole family balance and effectiveness in work.